Tuatara-VFX/TFlow/README.md

 - **High quality compression**

-  Always enable this if your platform support it, it's non destructive compression.
+  Always enable this if your platform supports it, it's non destructive compression.
   You can always change this afterwards in the texture import settings.

 </details>